Contact Lens Exam

-Rigid gas permeable lenses, also known as RGP lenses, are firm or “hard” instead of soft, and made of materials that allow oxygen to flow through to the cornea, the front surface of the eye.
+Rigid gas permeable lenses, also known as RGP lenses, are firm or hard instead of soft.
+They are made of materials that allow oxygen to flow through to the cornea, the front surface of the eye.

 RGP lenses keep their shape on the eye, so they don’t move around on the eyes the way soft contact lenses do sometimes.
 RGP lenses are sometimes recommended to slow down the progression of nearsightedness in young people.

 Toric rigid gas permeable lenses are a good option for people with astigmatism because they are customized to the eye shape, so they often feel more comfortable and provide better quality vision.

 Soft Contact Lenses

 Soft contact lenses are the most common type of contact lens and are very popular.
 These lenses are used for correcting nearsightedness, farsightedness, and astigmatism.
 They typically feel more comfortable initially and are easier to adjust to than RGP lenses.
 There are several types of soft contact lenses to meet unique visual needs, such as astigmatism, and different wear schedules.
 Whichever type of contact lens the doctor prescribes, it is important to follow directions on how long you should wear them to avoid infection.

 Daily disposable soft contact lenses are meant to be worn for one day only and disposed of at the end of the day.
 Daily wear soft contact lenses are worn all day and then removed at night for cleaning and storage.
 Daily wear soft contact lenses should be replaced each day because the materials will break down.

 Colored Contact Lenses

 These are worn to enhance or completely change the visual color of the iris.
 They are still prescription contact lenses, however, and need to be treated with the same care you would give to regular lenses.
 Many— but not all—brands of contact lens companies offer colored lens options.